Guillermo Rigondeaux: Rigondeaux vs. Astrolabio

 On 26 February 2022, Rigondeaux suffered the third professional defeat of his career, losing a shock ten-round unanimous decision to the unheralded Vincent Astrolabio (16–3, 12 KO) at the Emirates Golf Club in Dubai.
 Rigondeaux was knocked down by a jab and straight right hand in the eighth round.
 The knockdown proved to be the difference on the judges' scorecards, with all three judges scoring the bout 95–94 in favor of Astrolabio.

 Rigondeaux vs. Martinez

 Returning after suffering serious eye injuries, Rigondeaux faced Jesus Martinez on 24 February 2023, winning the bout via first-round knockout.

 Second return at super bantamweight

 Rigondeaux vs. Clemente-Andino

 Rigondeaux was then scheduled to face Julian Evaristo Aristule on 9 June 2023, but due to visa issues his opponent was changed to Charlie Clemente-Andino.
 Rigondeaux won the bout via seventh-round knockout.

 Rigondeaux vs. Aguero Arias

-Riding a two-fight win streak, Rigondeaux faced Dannis Aguero Arias for the vacant WBC International super bantamweight title on 12 November 2024 at club E11even in Miami,FL by way of BOXR Entertainment.
+Riding a two-fight win streak, Rigondeaux faced Dannis Aguero Arias for the vacant WBC International super bantamweight title on 12 November 2024 at club E11even in Miami, FL by way of BOXR Entertainment.
 He captured the belt via first-round stoppage via a body punch.

+Rigondeaux vs. Velasquez

+On 2 April 2026, it was announced that Rigondeaux, along with fellow Cuban Yuriorkis Gamboa, had signed a one-fight deal with Matteo Attalla, owner of the Boxer Gym in Miami, to appear in separate bouts, on 2 May.
+His opponent was Jose Velasquez (34–13–3, 24 KOs) and the fight card was moved to a new date of 30 May and a new venue, the War Memorial Auditorium in Fort Lauderdale.
+Rigondeaux won the bout via unanimous decision after 8 rounds.